NYUCCL/psiTurk/doc/roadmap.rst

 initial development has been on advanced users/programmers but future version could emphasize novice web programmers who are new to online experiments (e.g., undergrads).

+If you have ideas about future directions for the project the Github `issues tracker <https://github.com/NYUCCL/psiTurk/issues?state=open>`__ is a great place to share them.